Meshack12756/Online_Portfolio/README.md

 Technologies Used
 Frontend: HTML, CSS, JavaScript (considering React.js or Vue.js for future updates)
 Backend: (To be integrated – considering Node.js with Express or Django)
-Deployment: Hosted on (GitHub Pages / Vercel / Netlify) Features
+Deployment: Hosted on GitHub Pages (Vercel / Netlify for the future) Features
-✔️ Responsive Design – Works seamlessly across devices ✔️ Projects Showcase – Highlights my key projects and contributions ✔️ Contact Section – Enables direct communication
-✔️ Performance Optimized – Ensures fast loading speeds
+Responsive Design – Works seamlessly across devices Projects Showcase – Highlights my key projects and contributions Contact Section – Enables direct communication Performance Optimized – Ensures fast loading speeds

 Contribution & License
 This portfolio is a reflection of my personal work.
 Contributions are welcome, but modifications and redistribution are restricted under the [Apache 2.0 License].
 If you’d like to contribute, kindly review the CONTRIBUTING.md guidelines.